ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/LowPowerTimer.md

 LowPowerTimer inherits from the Timer Class.
 The timer in this case continues operating even in deep sleep mode.
 It relies on `lp_ticker`, which is the low power ticker.

 You can use the LowPowerTimer interface to create, start, stop and read a timer for measuring small times (between microseconds and seconds).
 You can independently create, start and stop any number of LowPowerTimer objects.
+For more information about power management, please see our [power management APIs](/docs/development/reference/power-management.html).

 ### LowPowerTimer class reference